 And it goes right along with the message at church yesterday.
 A message of how we can never mess up so much as to miss out on God’s grace.
 We often think if we do wrong or are bad God will stop loving us.
 And I struggled with that wrongful thinking for a long, long time — maybe even up until yesterday.

-I find it sad that some Christians, such as this man, are held in bondage to a lie — a lie which says if we sin or do something wrong (and perhaps that is only in the eyes of others, not God Himself), God will stop loving us and we will no longer be covered by His grace.
+I find it sad that some Christians, such as this man, are held in bondage to a lie — a lie which says if we sin or do something wrong, at least according to them, God will stop loving us and we will no longer be covered by His grace.
 We will have to work harder for His love and grace.
 We will have to prove ourselves to be good in order to be loved.

 Wait a minute — wait one darn minute — isn’t that the same thing as saying we are justified through works and not faith?
-So if I make a decision to the best of my ability, seeking God through prayer and obtaining wise counsel, but I still make a decision that others feel is wrong, then I’m a bad person, and if I’m a bad person than God will no longer love me and I will fall out of his grace.
-And other Christians will shun me for doing something they would never ever do… Oh wait, that’s a whole other post! 😉
+So if I make a decision to the best of my ability, seeking God through prayer and obtaining wise counsel, but I still make a decision that others feel is wrong, then I’m a bad person — and if I’m a bad person than God will no longer love me and I will fall out of his grace, and other Christians will shun me for doing something they would never ever do.
+Hmmm…

-So let me get this straight — if we are good we are loved.
-If we are bad we are kicked to the curb, by not only others but God too.
+So let me get this straight — if we are good we are loved, if we are bad we are kicked to the curb, by not only others but God too.
 Really?
 Sounds like the gospel of salvation through works not grace.

 “For it is by grace you have been saved, through faith — and this not from yourselves, it is the gift of God — not by works, so that no one can boast.” ~Ephesians 2:8-9